vsrinivas/fuchsia/docs/program_loading.md

        When dynamic linking startup is complete, the dynamic linker jumps to the main executable's entry point address.

-Magenta program loading is inspired by this tradition, but does it somewhat differently.
+Zircon program loading is inspired by this tradition, but does it somewhat differently.
 A key reason for the traditional pattern of loading the executable before loading the dynamic linker is that the dynamic linker's randomly-chosen base address must not intersect with the fixed addresses used by an `ET_EXEC` executable file.
-Magenta does not support fixed-address program loading (ELF `ET_EXEC` files) at all, only position-independent executables or *PIE*s, which are ELF `ET_DYN` files.
+Zircon does not support fixed-address program loading (ELF `ET_EXEC` files) at all, only position-independent executables or *PIE*s, which are ELF `ET_DYN` files.